RajibPramanik/PRODIGY-TASK/README.md

 # 🚀 ProDigy Infotech Internship Tasks📈🪴

 This repository contains solutions for the tasks given during the internship at ProDigy Infotech.
-The tasks involve building simple programs and projects in Java and Python, ranging from basic algorithms to web scraping.
+The tasks involve building simple programs and projects in Java, ranging from basic algorithms to web scraping.
 Below is a breakdown of each task, including its description and implementation.

 ## Table of Contents
 Task 1: Temperature Conversion Program<br>